layilin/SP23-33852/_texts/sc-page109.md

 [^f109n2]: Edmund Waller (1606-1687), English poet and politician and author of "The Battle of the Summer Islands" (1645), a mock-heroic set in Bermuda.

-[^f109n3]: The Bermuda cedar (*Juniperus bermudiana*).
-Endemic to Bermuda and used for building houses and other construction work.
-Also sustained a ship-building industry that denuded the island of most of its Bermuda cedars by the 1830s.
+[^f109n3]: The Bermuda cedar (*Juniperus bermudiana*) is native to Bermuda and was used by early colonists as building material and fuel.
+By the 1830s, the ship-building industry had denuded Bermuda of most of its indigenous cedars.
+It is still a critically endangered species.

 [^f109n4]: The prevailing wind patterns that eighteenth-century navigators used to sail their ships around the world.
 In the North Atlantic, the trade winds blow westerly from the coast of Africa just above the equator to the Caribbean and northeasterly from Florida up the coast of North America and toward Europe.